biinari/zonefile-extract/123-reg/README.md

 # Extract DNS entries from 123-reg advanced DNS page

+***Update (11 Jul 2024): 123-reg now supports exporting the Zone File from their DNS Records page.
+Use the Actions menu.***

-123-reg do not support exporting their zone files, which prompted me to create a script to extract the DNS entries automatically.
+In the old system (pre-2023), 123-reg did not support exporting their zone files, which prompted me to create a script to extract the DNS entries automatically.

 ## Instructions